-- Receive Rehabilitation Psychology, the official publication of Division 22, which appears quarterly.
+Receive electronic access to Rehabilitation Psychology, the official publication of Division 22, which appears quarterly.
 Rehabilitation Psychology publishes empirical research articles, reviews, brief reports, case studies, and commentaries.
 An optional print version of the journal is available at a special members’ rate of only $9.50 per year (the standard individual non-member subscription rate is $164.00 annually).

 You will find a comfortable home in the company of friendly, talented, and energetic individuals committed to improving the quality of life of people with chronic health conditions and disability.
 As a relatively small group, the leaders in the Division are accessible and your opinions will be heard and valued.
 Opportunities exist to serve on any of the Division's committees, become involved in the sections — Pediatric Rehabilitation Psychology and Women's Issues in Rehabilitation Psychology — or join one of the special interest groups.